dwright37/trope-reports/reports/Mistral-7B-Instruct-v0.2.md

 ---

-### T2049: Equity fosters access to resources and opportunities.
+### T2049: We should work towards a more equitable society rather than attributing success to luck.

 |Support|
 |---|